-The diet itself can be regarded as a high-fat diet, with around 75% of calories derived from fats.
-In contrast, around 20% and 5% of calories are gained from proteins and carbohydrates respectively.4
+The diet itself can be regarded as a high-fat diet, with around 75 percent of calories derived from fats.
+In contrast, around 20 percent and 5 percent of calories are gained from proteins and carbohydrates, respectively.

 Adhering to the ketogenic diet can lead to short-term weight loss.
-A study conducted in 2008 and published in the American Journal of Clinical Nutrition found that obese men following a ketogenic diet for 4 weeks lost an average of 12 lbs during this time.
+A study conducted in 2008 and published in the American Journal of Clinical Nutrition found that obese men following a ketogenic diet for 4 weeks lost an average of 12 pounds during this time.

 These health benefits could be due to the loss of excess weight and eating of healthier foods, rather than a reduction in carbohydrates.

 The ketogenic diet has also been used under medical supervision to reduce seizures in children with epilepsy who do not respond to other forms of treatment.
-Some studies have suggested that the diet could also benefit adults with epilepsy, although more research is required to confirm these findings.7,8
+Some studies have suggested that the diet could also benefit adults with epilepsy, although more research is required to confirm these findings.

-The American Heart Association (AHA), American College of Cardiology, and the Obesity Society have concluded that there is not enough evidence to suggest that low-carbohydrate diets such as the ketogenic diet provide benefits healthful to the heart.
+The American Heart Association (AHA), American College of Cardiology, and the Obesity Society have concluded that there is not enough evidence to suggest that low-carbohydrate diets such as the ketogenic diet provide health benefits to the heart.